tomkuipers/Present-App/README.md

 The 'Present!' mobile webapp is a submission for the [Apps On](http://www.surfnet.nl/nl/Thema/appson/Pages/Default.aspx) (in Dutch) contest.

-See it in action on http://present.nodejitsu.com.
+See ~~it~~ the prototype in action on http://present.nodejitsu.com.
 It's available as Open Source under the  MIT License.

 Requirements